INSaFLU/insaflu_docs/docs/uploading_data.rst

 .. image:: _static/upload_ngs_data_batch_2.png

-Just DRAG & DROP your fastq.gz files
+Just DRAG & DROP your fastq.gz files.

 .. image:: _static/upload_ngs_data_batch_3.png

+Fastq.gz files that are not attached to any sample can be deleted by clicking in "Remove all files not processed".

 # Option 2 (Individual)
 -----------------------